-On January 28, 2005, IBM intends to deliver support for the third-generation cryptographic hardware feature, Crypto Express2, which replaces the PCICA and PCIXCC features.
-Crypto Express2 combines the functions of both PCICA and PCIXCC in one feature, providing improved secure-key operations.
-Coincident with the availability of this new cryptographic hardware feature, IBM intends to provide z/OS and Linux on zSeries guest support on z/VM V5R1 for Crypto Express2 as described for the PCIXCC feature (see "PCIX Cryptographic Coprocessor (PCIXCC)" on page 17).
+Crypto Express2 is IBM's third-generation cryptographic hardware feature, which replaces the PCICA and PCIXCC features.
+Crypto Express2 combines the functions of both PCICA and PCIXCC in one feature, providing improved secure-key operations. z/VM V5R1 provides z/OS and Linux on zSeries guest support for Crypto Express2 as described for the PCIXCC feature (see "PCIX Cryptographic Coprocessor (PCIXCC)" on page 17).
 Refer to the 2084/2086 PSP buckets to identify any required service for support of these features.